 Changing the 20-Year Retirement Paradigm.
-For more than 30 years, some have argued that requiring military personnel to serve at least 20 years before being eligible for retirement but encouraging most to retire at or shortly after reaching the 20-year mark is inefficient and expensive.
+For more than 30 years, some have argued that requiring military personnel to serve at least 20 years before being eligible for retirement but encouraging most to retire shortly thereafter is inefficient and expensive.
 Others have argued that it is essential to maintaining a high-quality career force capable of meeting wartime requirements.
-Senior defense officials of the current Bush Administration have stated in recent months that the 20-year retirement norm should be considerably modified, but one senior official has cautioned that any such change should not affect those personnel currently serving.
+Some senior defense officials of the current Bush Administration have stated that the 20-year retirement norm should be considerably modified, but one has cautioned that any such change should not affect those personnel currently serving.
+Discussion of such changes has been somewhat muted in the aftermath of the September 11, 2001 terrorist attacks.